awasur04/toastybets2.0/README.md

 }
 ```
 Note: The guildId is not required and can be left as is.
+This is what your project directory should look like https://i.imgur.com/6DkRuV0.png

 # Running the bot
 Once you have created your config file, just run that start.bat file and the bot will start automatically